Russo-Turkish War (1568–1570)

+History

 In 1556, the Astrakhan Khanate was conquered by Ivan the Terrible, who had a new fortress built on a steep hill overlooking the Volga.

 In 1568, the Ottoman Grand Vizier Sokollu Mehmed Pasha, who was the real power in the administration of the Ottoman Empire under Selim II, initiated the first encounter between the Ottoman Empire and her future northern arch-rival Russia.
 The results presaged the many disasters to come.
 A plan to unite the Volga and Don by a canal was detailed in Constantinople.
+In the same year, the Kazakhs invaded the Nogai Horde and annexed their northern territories up in the Irtysh and the Ural Rivers.
+However they soon retreated after Russian forces arrived in Astrakhan.

 Martin Janet explains the outbreak of the war by saying that the Russians interfered in the trading affairs of the Ottomans and prevented the pilgrimage to Mecca.
 Vitaly Penskoi and Stanford Shaw argue that it was to occupy Astrakhan, which could have become the northern base for attacking the Safavids or the core for will build a northern defensive system.
 Murat Yaşar also claims that Astrakhan was the target of the Ottomans.
 The Ottoman Empire sent a large force under Mustafa Pasha of 20,000 Turks and 50,000 Tatars to lay siege to Astrakhan.
 Meanwhile an Ottoman fleet besieged Azov.
 However, a sortie from the garrison under Knyaz (prince) Serebrianyi-Obolenskiy, the Russian military governor of Astrakhan, drove back the besiegers.
 A Russian relief army of 30,000 attacked and scattered the workmen and the Tatar force sent for their protection.
 On their way home up to 70% of the remaining soldiers and workers froze to death in the steppes or became victims of attacks by Circassians.
 The Ottoman fleet was destroyed by a storm.
 The Ottoman Empire, though militarily defeated, achieved safe passage for Muslim pilgrims and traders from Central Asia, and two years later, as a result of the Crimean raids, the Russians were forced to destroy a large section of the fort on the Terek River.
 The Russians did this because of the protracted hostilities in Livonia and fearing a new Ottoman campaign against Astrakhan.

+Crimean Tatar sabotage

+According to Ottoman chroniclers and modern scholars, the Crimean Khan Devlet I Giray sabotaged the Ottoman campaign to capture Astrakhan in 1569 by spreading rumors that damaged the army's morale.
+Allegedly, he circulated warnings about harsh winter conditions and an approaching Muscovite relief force.
+Following his advice, the Ottoman army chose to retreat through the North Caucasus via Kabardia and Beshtau toward Taman and Kefe (Theodosia).
+During this retreat, many soldiers died or lost their equipment due to the severe conditions of the North Caucasian steppe.
+More importantly, the Circassian tribes of the Kabardian region attacked the retreating Ottoman soldiers at every opportunity.
+For the Ottomans, the campaign was a complete failure.